 What to do: While you can’t predict a medical emergency, you can plan for the kinds of health and safety emergencies that can occur at events.
 As part of planning your event, complete a risk management plan, particularly a risk management plan for sporting events that have increased the risk of medical emergencies and injuries.
 If you’re running a sporting event, seek support and assistance from an external safety partner like St John’s Ambulance, who provide medical advice and event staff.
 Likewise, keep a risk assessment for community event checklist on hand if you’re planning a physical event in your local community that will require extra staff like first aid officers and security.

 Situation 7: Half your volunteers don’t show up

 You’ve organised and trained a group of enthusiastic volunteers to help on your big day… until, that is, half of them don’t show up to their shift.

 What to do: As with attendees for free events, it’s a good idea to allow for more people than you need on the day, particularly during COVID-19 recovery when having a trained event team is essential to managing your COVID-safe plan.
 Consider hiring an optimal number of paid staff so that you don’t break the budget while running a safe event (try a platform like Sidekicker if you need last-minute event staff).
 As part of your COVID-safe plan, you’ll need to ensure that any vendors and event partners attending on the day have the right numbers of trained staff available to safely manage guests.

 Avoiding attendee backlash

-Sometimes, things simply go wrong and it’s time to play peacekeeper with your attendees to avoid long-term damage to your event brand.
-To be prepared for your next event, download our free guide on How to Avoid Social Media Backlash and plan for how you will tackle the sensitive subject of When to Offer Refunds.
+Sometimes, things simply go wrong.
+If you proactively communicate with your attendees you can avoid long-term damage to your event brand.
+To be prepared for your next event, download our free guide on how to avoid social media backlash and plan for how you will tackle the sensitive subject of when to offer refunds.